stokito/java-live-coding-tasks/README.md

-# Java Live Coding Tasks
+# Java Live Coding Task

 AList class is similar to a ArrayList from Java and works the same.
 Currently the class is not implemented but you have a unit test for it.